 New Jersey State Museum Planetarium

-Enjoy space in high definition at this fully upgraded planetarium in NJ.
-Thanks to the recent facelift, spending time in this dome will make you feel like you actually took a trip to space.
+Enjoy space in high definition at this fully upgraded planetarium at the New Jersey State Museum.
+Thanks to the recent facelift, spending time in this dome will make you feel like you took a trip to space.
 Get comfy in the reclining seats as the presenter takes you through customized star talks, and you watch the solar system from above.

 205 West State Street, Trenton, NJ 08625